-4.4 Output 5: Number of entities who were informed about new solutions by project end.
+4.4 Output 5: Number of organisations who were informed about new solutions by project end.

 43% of the entities who were informed about new solutions related to hydrogen were existing organisations based in the region and were already involved in hydrogen activities at the point of contact.
 They make up the biggest group from 2019 onwards.
 Prior to 2019, existing organisations based in the region but not involved in hydrogen activities formed the biggest group informed by HyTrEc2 partners.
 They represent 41% of the total entities informed of new solutions.
-13% of the entities informed were hydrogen players from outside of the region.
+14% of the entities informed were hydrogen players from outside of the region.